sushihebbar/Emotion-Based-Music-Player/README.md

 ⚡️ Filter songs based on language and singer.\
 ⚡️ Create new playlist.\
 ⚡️ Add/Remove songs to/from playlist.\
-⚡️ Add/Remove songs to/from favourites.\
+⚡️ Add/Remove songs to/from liked songs.\
 ⚡️ Scroll through recently played/viewed songs.\
-⚡️ Explore songs through your personalized playlist and favourites.\
+⚡️ Explore songs through your personalized playlist and liked songs.\